-- Be sure all people are clear of the outboard motor when tilting up and down, also be careful not to pinch any body parts between the drive unit and engine bracket. - Tighten the air vent screw and place the fuel cock in the closed position if the outboard motor will be tilted for more than a few minutes.
-Otherwise fuel may leak.
+Be sure all people are clear of the outboard motor when tilting up and down, also be careful not to pinch any body parts between the drive unit and engine bracket.

-- Do not tilt up the engine by pushing the tiller handle because this could break the handle. - The outboard motor cannot be tilted when in reverse.
+Do not tilt up the engine by pushing the tiller handle because this could break the handle.
+The outboard motor cannot be tilted when in reverse.